Puddi1/GFS-Stack/README.md

 # GFS Stack

-The quickest and simplest GO monolith stack to bring you from idea to MVP ready for production in days.
+The quickest and simplest GO stack to bring you from idea to MVP ready for production in days.

 Built with:
 [Fiber](https://docs.gofiber.io/)